davegill/wrf-coop/README.md

 Build a container without WRF, then use that to build a container with WRF.

-It takes too long to always rebuild the container from scratch.
+It takes too long to always rebuild the container with WRF from scratch.

 ### Build first image.
 This image has the libs, data, directory structure, etc inside.
 The construction of this image uses the `Dockerfile-first_part` from this repository.
 This Docker setup was tested at https://github.com/davegill/travis_test.
 In the docker branch of the travis_test repo are the original `Dockerfile-template` and the `.travis.yml` files.